test-erin/instagram_miner/README.md

 Server Setup
 -----------
-In the directory you created for this project, create a file called 'secrets.sh'.
+In the ` project ` directory you created for this project, create a file called 'secrets.sh'.
 On a Mac, the Terminal command is:

 ` (env) $ touch secrets.sh `